 Two of the most commonly grown species of walking iris include N. caerulea, with vibrant blue flowers having brown, orange and yellow claws, and N. gracilis, with stunning blue and white flowers.

 How to Grow a Neomarica Walking Iris

 If you’re curious about how to grow a Neomarica walking iris, it’s fairly easy to do.
-In addition to propagating themselves, the walking iris can be easily propagated through division of offsets or by seed in spring, which is relatively easy as well and flowering usually occurs within the first season.
+In addition to propagating itself, the walking iris can be easily propagated through division of offsets or by seed in spring.
+Both are relatively easy, and flowering usually occurs within the first season.
 Rhizomes can be planted in the ground or pots just beneath the soil.

-Walking iris grows best in moist, well-draining soil in areas with light to full shade but will also tolerate some sun as long as they receive adequate moisture.
+Walking iris grows best in moist, well-draining soil in areas with light to full shade but will also tolerate some sun as long as it receives adequate moisture.

 It is hardy in USDA plant hardiness zones 10 and 11, but has been reported to grow as far north as Zone 8 with adequate protection during winter.
 In colder zones, this plant needs to come inside for the winter.
 Therefore, growing walking iris in containers is helpful.